Student Experience

 • Spanish III

 Spanish III is a continuation and refinement of Spanish II.
-After a thorough review of Spanish II, students learn to express themselves in a greater variety of tenses and moods and by using more complex grammatical structures.
-Their vocabulary continues to expand to permit increased mastery of the four skills (listening, speaking, reading, and writing).
-They continue their study of the cultures of the Spanish-speaking world.
+After a thorough review of previous material, students learn to express themselves using a greater variety of tenses and moods, along with more complex grammatical structures.
+Their vocabulary continues to expand, allowing for increased proficiency in listening, speaking, reading, and writing.
+Students engage in various conversations to enhance their verbal skills and continue exploring the cultures of the Spanish-speaking world, including music from well-known artists.
+Topics covered throughout the year include health and medical terms, technology, household chores and living spaces, nature and the environment, professions, and discussing the future.

 • Spanish III A